 The Grok Subscription Requirement

-Multiple outlets including the New York Times reported in early April 2026 that Musk is requiring the banks managing the SpaceX IPO to purchase Grok AI subscriptions as a condition of participation.
+The New York Times reported in early April 2026 that Musk is requiring the banks managing the SpaceX IPO to purchase Grok AI subscriptions as a condition of participation.
+Some banks have agreed to spend millions on Grok subscriptions and have begun integrating it into their IT systems.
+Musk also asked banks to advertise on X, though he was less insistent on that request.
+The banks stand to share more than $500 million in fees from the listing.

 This is unusual.
 IPO underwriter selection is typically based on distribution capability, analyst coverage, and banking relationships — not on purchasing the issuer’s other products.
 It raises questions about whether Grok’s revenue growth reflects genuine market demand or bundled deal requirements.